islco/sudo/source/_posts/2016-11-10-redis-leaderboard.md

 [Redis Python Client zadd API](https://redis-py.readthedocs.io/en/latest/#redis.StrictRedis.zadd)

-Now that we have this setup and we are saving players' name and scores to redis, how can we use this data?
+Now that we have this setup and we are saving players' names and scores to redis, how can we use this data?
 To get our top 25 players again we can query redis doing the following:

 ```
-data = []
 leaderboard = rediscon.zrevrange('leaderboard', 0, 24, withscores=True)
 data = [{'name': players[0], 'top_score': players[1]} for players in leaderboard]
 ```

-We created an empty list called `data`.
+We created a list called `data`.
 This will be used to for a dictionary of our leaderboard data.
-Next we can a use build redis function [zrevrange](http://redis.io/commands/zrevrange) which will give us all the members in the given range sorted by score.
+Next we can use built-in redis function [zrevrange](http://redis.io/commands/zrevrange) which will give us all the members in the given range sorted by score.
-Last using list comprehension we populate our list dictionaries.
+Last, using a list comprehension we populate our list dictionaries.

 We can return `data` instead of our normal queryset and use the same template as before